obpr/av_granu_Sampler_AV/doc/manual.md

 # AV_GRANU

 Double tracks AV sampler
-In real time, Sample, Scratch, Pitch and change the playback speed and module your parameters with 2 complex step-sequencers and an audio analyzer.

 ![Alt text](/doc/img/avgra_tout.jpeg)

 Play music with video samples.
 Realize live montages and generative installations.
-Choose sounds and vidéos and find interactions among them:
+Choose sounds and vidéos and find interactions among them.

-- Two audio/video tracks (right:A left:B)
+Two audio/video tracks (right:A left:B)
-- (1) Sound analyse modules
+Two Sound analyse modules (up:a' down:b')
-- (2) Time stresh modules
-- (3) Step Sequencers
-- (4) Synthetizers
-- (10) Speed and Pitch playback
+Two Synthetizers (up:C down:D)

+Very versatile object for playing sound and video clip simultaniusmly, av_granu allow you to specify the starting point of a repeating loop within the sample.
+The playback speed (either forward or backward) and also the playback speed separtly from the pitch.

+Compose in two complex step sequencer and apply the result on the playhead scrolling through audio sample, to synthesizer.
+Analyse the results and send back the traduction to module the sounds between each others.

+Dynamic enveloppe, Equalizer and reverb

+Dynamic enveloppe

+According to the speed of the source selected, draw envelopes from regular one to granular.

+Left/up column : raw data between each other.
+Right/down column : mod raw data

+Looping

+Audiomods

+Synths

+Attack interpret

+Video

 (https://obpr.balik.network)